Biological effects of radiation on the epigenome: Ionizing radiation and histone modification

 Irradiated cells can be linked to a variety of histone modifications.
 Ionizing radiation in breast cancer cell inhibits H4 lysine tri-methylation.
 Mouse models exposed to high levels of X-ray irradiation exhibited a decrease in both the tri-methylation of H4-Lys20 and the compaction of the chromatin.
 With the loss of tri-methylation of H4-Lys20, DNA hypomethylation increased resulting in DNA damage and increased genomic instability.

 Loss of methylation via repair mechanisms

 Breaks in DNA due to ionizing radiation can be repaired.
 New DNA synthesis by DNA polymerases is one of the ways radiation induced DNA damage can be repaired.
 However, DNA polymerases do not insert methylated bases which leads to a decrease in methylation of the newly synthesized strand.
 Reactive oxygen species also inhibit DNMT activity which would normally add the missing methyl groups.
 This increases the chance that the demethylated state of DNA will eventually become permanent.

 Clinical consequences and applications

-Epigenetic affects on a developing brain

-Chronic exposure to these types of radiation can have an effect on children from as early as when they are fetuses.
-There have been multiple cases reported of hindrance in the development of the brain, behavioral changes such as anxiety, and the disruption of proper learning and language processing.
-An Increase in the cases of ADHD behavior and autism behavior has been shown to be directly correlated with the exposure of EMF waves.
-The World Health Organization has classified RFR as a possible carcinogen for its epigenetic effects on DNA expression.
-The exposure to EMF waves on a consistent 24hr basis has shown to lower the activity of miRNA in the brain affecting developmental and neuronal activity.
-This epigenetic change causes the silencing of necessary genes along with the change in expression of other genes integral for the normal development of the brain.